Subhankar2000/C/README.md

 # C
-This is the repository , where elementary level C programs are there , anyone can make these programs or search online for these
+This is the repository , where elementary level C programs are there , anyone can make these programs or search online for these.

+Subhankar Karmakar
+D.A.V.
+Public School [ 2015 - 2017 ]
+E.C.E.
+Dept. - Asansol Engineering College [ 2017 - 2021 ]
+Programs Modified in Jan 2018 , uploaded in March 2018